seanorama/masterclass/security-advanced/README.md

 ## Ranger install

-##### Install Ranger via Ambari 2.2
+##### Install Ranger

 - Using Amabris 'Add Service' wizard, install Ranger on any node you like.
-Set the below configs for below tabs:
+Set the below configs in each Ranger config tab:

 1. Ranger Admin tab:
   - Ranger DB Host = FQDN of host where Mysql is running (e.g. ip-172-30-0-242.us-west-2.compute.internal)